Customize the G Suite Dashboard for users

 All users can view the G Suite Marketplace and search for apps.

-You choose whether all users install only the Marketplace apps you approve (whitelisted), or any Marketplace app, or no Marketplace apps.
+You choose whether all users install only the Marketplace apps you approve (whitelisted), any Marketplace app, or no Marketplace apps.
 Learn more.

 Any whitelisted Marketplace apps appear in the Dashboard Approved Apps section for users to install.